YCyuchen/nanodegreeP2/task_explanation/Task4 .md

 <center>
 ![-w439](media/15668345723106/15668347714259.jpg)
 </center>
-Time complexity for binary search is $O(N)$, N is the length of the input list Space complexity is O(N), N is the length of the input list
+Time complexity for sort the array in a single traversal is $O(N)$, N is the length of the input list Space complexity is O(N), N is the length of the input list